jcohen02/ci-best-practice/index.md

 You will need to balance the above ordering against potential costs, particularly if your project is not open-source.
-As a rule of thumb any of the above hosted options should be viable for *most* open-source projects at no cost.
+As a rule of thumb any of the above hosted options *should* be viable for *most* open-source projects since they are generally available at no cost.
 For closed-source, free usage limits of hosted `back-ends` vary considerably between offerings.

 # CI for Research Software